 9. What should I provide as proof of Canadian citizenship or permanent resident status?

 Acceptable proof includes a scanned copy of a passport, a birth certificate or a permanent resident card.

-No. While the commitment to Action Canada is substantial, the fellowship year is to be undertaken in conjunction with Fellows’ other work or studies.
+No. While the commitment to the program is substantial, the fellowship year is to be undertaken in conjunction with participants’ other work or studies.

-12. What is the time commitment for participation in the Action Canada Program?
+11. What is the time commitment for participation in the Your Energy Future Program?

 The time commitment is substantial.
-Fellows must be available to travel and participate in five, five-to-eight-day (scheduled around weekends) intensive working conferences during their fellowship year.
-One will be held in Ottawa and the others in Canadian locations to be selected annually.
+Participants must be available to travel and participate in four to five, four-to-eight-day (scheduled around weekends) intensive study tours during the program.
+Study tours will be held in different cities across Canada, including but not limited to Calgary, Winnipeg and Montreal.

 Review Fellows’ public policy projects here.
 And, screen highlights of Fellows’ Task Force public dialogues and Final Presentations here.

-16. Are costs related to participation in the working conferences covered by Action Canada?
+13. Are costs related to participation in the working conferences covered?